South Asia

 The availability of affordable lodging, meals, and transportation enabled me to explore the region even when my financial resources were limited elsewhere.

-I am convinced that this area still holds some of the most stunning and fulfilling destinations on the planet.
-As long as peace prevails and the climate remains favorable, I eagerly anticipate visiting the countries I have yet to explore.
+I am convinced that this area still holds some of the most stunning and fulfilling places to visit, iconic landmarks, unforgettable highlights, and exciting things to do on the planet.
+As long as peace prevails and the climate remains favorable, I can’t wait to continue my South Asia travel adventures and discover the countries I have yet to explore.

 Countries visited in South Asia – 5 of 9